-- selecting and hiring our independent auditors, and approving the audit and non-audit services to be performed by our independent auditors; - assisting the board of directors in evaluating the qualifications, performance, and independence of our independent auditors; - assisting the board of directors in monitoring the quality and integrity of our financial statements and our accounting and financial reporting; - assisting the board of directors in monitoring our compliance with legal and regulatory requirements; - reviewing the adequacy and effectiveness of our internal control over financial reporting processes; - assisting the board of directors in monitoring the performance of our internal audit function; - monitoring the performance of our internal audit function; - reviewing with management and our independent auditors our annual and quarterly financial statements; - establishing procedures for the receipt, retention, and treatment of complaints received by us regarding accounting, internal accounting controls, or auditing matters and the confidential, anonymous submission by our employees of concerns regarding questionable accounting or auditing matters; and - preparing the audit committee report that the rules and regulations of the SEC require to be included in our annual proxy statement.
+- selecting and hiring our independent auditors, and approving the audit and non-audit services to be performed by our independent auditors; - · assisting the board of directors in evaluating the qualifications, performance, and independence of our independent auditors; - assisting the board of directors in monitoring the quality and integrity of our financial statements and our accounting and financial reporting; - · assisting the board of directors in monitoring our compliance with legal and regulatory requirements; - reviewing the adequacy and effectiveness of our internal control over financial reporting processes; - assisting the board of directors in monitoring the performance of our internal audit function;

+- monitoring the performance of our internal audit function; - reviewing with management and our independent auditors our annual and quarterly financial statements; - establishing procedures for the receipt, retention, and treatment of complaints received by us regarding accounting, internal accounting controls, or auditing matters and the confidential, anonymous submission by our employees of concerns regarding questionable accounting or auditing matters; and - preparing the audit committee report that the rules and regulations of the SEC require to be included in our annual proxy statement.

-Our audit committee will operate under a written charter, to be effective prior to the closing of this offering, that satisfies the applicable listing standards of Nasdaq.
+Our audit committee operates under a written charter that satisfies the applicable listing standards of Nasdaq.